 First off, are you using IE?
 STOP!
 IE is so full of holes, it might as well be swiss cheese.
 Do not pass go, do not collect $200, go install Firefox or Google Chrome IMMEDIATELY!
 After that it's time to put your armor on to prevent you from getting crap on your computer in the first place.
 I'll go over the two browsers one at a time so you know how to secure them:

 Firefox: First you need to install uBlock Origin(Adblocker Plus has gotten pretty bad lately) and Noscript.
 Make sure you go though the options on Noscript and turn off any audio alerts and any pop ups. uBlock Origin, however is install and go.
 However where the filters ARE has changed, and names have even changed since way back when, so don't install them from there!
-Go here to install EasyList and EasyPrivacy, go here to install Fanboy's List, and go here to learn how to use Adblock Plus to block Google and Yahoo ads.
+Go here to install EasyList and EasyPrivacy, go here to install Fanboy's List, and go here to learn how to use your adblocker to block Google and Yahoo ads.
 (Google ads were implicated in one virus/hacking attack, so tell them to go away!
 Oh and this works as well in Ublock Origin.)

-Chrome: First, install Adblock Plus for Chrome and in order of prefrence b/c of ease of use: ScriptSafe, ScriptBlock, or Block them yourself..
+Chrome: First, install Ublock Origin for Chrome and in order of prefrence b/c of ease of use: ScriptSafe, ScriptBlock, or Block them yourself..
 I perfer ScriptBlock for ease of use.
-Anyway, you really don't have to do anything to config these, they're basically plug and go, tho Notscript requires some monkeying to add a password (which is annoying!).
-Again, go install EasyList and EasyPrivacy from here, Fanboy's list from here, and go here to learn how to use Adblock Plus to block Google and Yahoo ads.
+Anyway, you really don't have to do anything to config these, they're basically plug and go.
+Again, go install EasyList and EasyPrivacy from here, Fanboy's list from here, and go here to learn how to use your adblocker to block Google and Yahoo ads.
 (Google ads were implicated in one virus/hacking attack, so tell them to go away!
 Oh and yes, this works in Ublock Origin, not just Adblocker Plus.)

 Ok.
 Now that that's over with..I ask this.
 Do you have an antivirus?
 You DON'T?
 Then you'd better get one!
 Here's a list of the best free ones: